 Calibration of water column data is desirable into the future and is best acquired if available on system.
 The same procedure for seabed backscatter calibration should be applicable for the water column backscatter calibration.
-While it is not practical to use the sphere calibration technique, intercalibration with a calibrated fisheries single-beam echo sounder through the use of reference areas (Demer et al. 2015; Foote et al. 1987).
-This at least provides insurance of self-consistency.
+While it is not practical to use the sphere calibration technique, inter-calibration with a calibrated fisheries single-beam echo sounder through the use of reference areas (Demer et al. 2015; Foote et al. 1987) may be employed.
+This at least provides assurance of self-consistency.